ITALY TOUR: VENICE IN A DAY

 Venice: Piazza San Marco: A

 dump tourists deposit eager visitors of means, seeking both historical and spiritual uplifting.
+Since 2021 cruise ships have been banned.
 Featured in many movies, the square is surrounded by fancy shops and is covered by pigeons.

 Films Shot in Venice